-Meeting the Needs of Employers and Students: Implications of Global Business Trends and Changing Student Characteristics for Engineering and Engineering Management Programs
+Meeting the Needs of Employers and Students: Implications of Global Business Trends and Changing Student Characteristics for Engineering and Engineering Technology Programs

-In this paper we discuss issues of timing and motivation for pursuing academic credentials and certification, along with implications for institutions providing academic credentials.
+In this paper we discuss work in progress where we are studying issues of timing and motivation for pursuing academic credentials and certification, along with implications for institutions providing academic credentials.
 Economic factors have altered the face of industry and methodology for conducting business.
 Outsourcing, downsizing, and other factors have led many individuals to consider academic options to restructure their careers.
-Demographic diversity among first year students continues to grow. as a result, the traditional “look” of the freshman class has changed.
-Engineering and engineering management departments have tremendous opportunities for marketing their programs to new target audiences.
+Demographic diversity among first year students continues to grow.
+As a result, the traditional “look” of the freshman class has changed.
+Engineering and engineering technology departments have tremendous opportunities for marketing their programs to new target audiences.
 We provide a framework for understanding these factors and discuss opportunities for future research.

 39th ASEE Midwest Section Meeting (2004: Sep.
 20-Oct.
 1, Pittsburg, KS)